This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Preheat the oven to 350F (180C).
 Line 6 cups of a standard size muffin tin with paper or foil liners.

-- In a large mixing bowl, whisk the ground oats, almond flour, cocoa powder, baking powder and salt.
+- In a large mixing bowl, whisk the finely ground oats, almond flour, cocoa powder, baking powder and salt.

 - In a small mixing bowl, whisk the mashed banana, water, coconut sugar and vanilla until blended, Add to the dry ingredients, stirring until completley combined.